 Massachusetts Legal Funding

 Get a lawsuit loan to help you pay your existing bills as you wait for your settlement or the verdict on your personal injury lawsuit.
-Delta Settlement Funding’s loans are fully non-recourse and legal.
+Rapid Lawsuit Funding’s loans are fully non-recourse and legal.

 - Qualify quickly

 - Only pay back when you win

 - Get hard cash within 24 hours